MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMTaskSequence.md

 ## DESCRIPTION

-The **Remove-CMTaskSequence** cmdlet removes a task sequence from Microsoft System Center Configuration Manager.
+The **Remove-CMTaskSequence** cmdlet removes a task sequence from Configuration Manager.

 NOTE:  All related deployments are automatically removed.